eclipse-che/che-docs/src/main/_docs/chedir-portable-workspaces/chedir-getting-started.md

 Now imagine every repository that you work on being this easy to convert into a debuggable workspace that includes its own pre-configured IDE.
 Chedir is all you need to convert repositories into workspaces with their own private runtimes, dependencies, networking and synchronized folders.

 The rest of this guide will walk you through setting up a more complete project, covering more features of Chedir.

+## NEXT STEPS
+You have just created your first developer workspace with Chedir.
+Read on to learn more about [project setup]({{base}}/docs/chedir/project-setup/index.html).